Gaurav Kukade

 The indexOf() method accepts only one parameter, the Object o whose index of the first occurrence will be returned.

-Let’s see the java program for better understanding.
+Let’s see the Java program for a better understanding.

 1